Ziang-Lu/RESTful-with-Flask/README.md

 Thus, we separate `auth_service` out from `bookstore_service` as a separate web service, which is responsible for user authentication, including user registration, token generation, and user authentication, etc.

+And in `bookstore_service`, the corresponding authentication module handles only data deserialization and validation, communicates with `auth_service` and delegates the detailed logics to `auth_service`, get back data and do the final serialization, i.e., some pre-processing and post-processing stuff.

 ### Additional Features